HC refuses to quash FIR against Pune teacher over Op Sindoor linked remarks

 The court accepted the prosecutor’s contentions, saying the petitioner, being well-educated with a masters in English and a BEd degree, should have thought about the pros and cons of her actions before posting the videos and messages.

 “Though the petitioner tendered her apology to the complainant, damage had already been caused by the petitioner’s messages which were circulated,” the judges said.
-Her acts attracted the sections she was booked under while her reference India as ‘makkar’ and her admission about her parents’ families hailing from Pakistan were indicative of her guilty mind (mens rea), the court noted, dismissing her plea.
+Her acts attracted the sections she was booked under while her reference India as ‘makkar’ and her admission about her parents’ families hailing from Pakistan were indicative of her guilty mind, the court noted, dismissing her plea.